 The Royal Enfield Bullet is renowned for having the longest production run in motorcycle history and has continually been manufactured since 1948.

-The most recent Bullet model was released in 2007, alongside a new set of engines.
 The Royal Enfield Bullet has had its share of film roles, making an appearance in Big Fish and Friday the 13th.

 Métisse Motorcycles is based in Oxfordshire, and since 1982 has been making frame kits for British bikes.